What is an EAP Counsellor?

 Providing short-term, solution-focused counselling

 A core responsibility of EAP counsellors is to offer short-term counselling sessions that focus on addressing immediate issues and developing practical solutions.
-Organisations will specify the number of sessions available, standard practice is between 4 -6 .
+Organisations will specify the number of eap of sessions available, standard practice is between 4 -6 .

 Focused interventions